Victory in case against oil company Total in Uganda

 For Thomas Bart of Survie, “This decision is the first victory in the long legal battle we have been waging against this transnational company.
 Finally, we can focus on the heart of the matter.
 Despite repeated warnings from civil society, the project is continuing at full speed without worrying about the repression of people on the ground: our partners and community members who dare to raise their voices against this mega-oil project are subjected to “increasing intimidation and arbitrary arrests.”
 (6)

-This ruling by the Court of Cassation returns the case to the Nanterre Civil Court, where a hearing is scheduled in the coming months where the merits of the case will finally be discussed.
+This ruling by the Court of Cassation returns the case to the Nanterre Civil Court, where a hearing is scheduled to take place in the coming months where the merits of the case will finally be discussed.

 =============